 Publius Cornelius Tacitus (c.
 56 – c.
-120 AD) was a Roman senator, public official, and perhaps most notably a historian of the Roman Empire.
+120 CE) was a Roman senator, public official, and perhaps most notably a historian of the Roman Empire.
 Not much informs us of the details of Tacitus’ life although he was born into an equestrian status family, married a woman by the name Julia Agricola, and enjoyed hunting as a hobby.

-Tacitus was also a friend of the commander Pliny the Younger who seemed to have a respect and admiration for him.
-He was well educated, especially in oratory and rhetoric, and his education opened the doors to a political career in which he experienced success as he rose through the ranks.
+Tacitus was also a friend of the commander Pliny the Younger who seemed to have respect and admiration for him.
+Tacitus was well educated, especially in oratory and rhetoric, and his education opened the doors to a political career in which he experienced success as he rose through the ranks.

-Tacitus was a particularly reputable orator who, along with Pliny the Younger, prosecuted Marius Priscus for his misgovernment in Africa.
-It wasn’t long after this that Tacitus would begin focusing on his writing and literary skills.
-Where his writing was concerned, he was known to be gifted in describing important figures (notably Nero and Galba) succinctly in just a few words and phrases without it doing an injustice to his message.
+Tacitus was a reputable orator who, along with Pliny the Younger, prosecuted Marius Priscus for his misgovernment in Africa.
+It was not long after that Tacitus began focusing on his writing and literary skills.
+Where writing was concerned, he was gifted in describing important figures (notably Nero and Galba) concisely in just a few words and phrases without it doing an injustice to his message.

 Despite some criticism, historians view Tacitus as an important historical source for first-century Rome because he consulted earlier materials for information and conducted research on his interests in writing.